Whitby Public Library: History

 The roots of the Whitby Public Library can be traced to a circulating collection started by Whitby tailor Hugh Fraser (1815–1890) in 1850.
 Fraser later became librarian when a local Mechanics' Institute was formed in 1852, offering reading material to institute members.
 Support for a public library grew, and in 1911, Whitby town leaders appointed a library board and applied for a grant from American industrialist and philanthropist Andrew Carnegie.
 Construction of the Carnegie library began in early 1913 and the building was officially opened the following year.
 The new building housed 5,000 books and contained separate reading areas for men, women and children.
 Cards cost five cents and required the signature of a "responsible person" who could identify the borrower.

 The Carnegie Building served the community for many years.
 However, by the 1970s, it was too small to serve the growing town.
 In 1973, the library was moved to the lower floor of the Whitby municipal building on Dundas Street.
 In 1978, a new Town Hall opened and the library occupied the whole of the former municipal building.
-The Carnegie library still stands at the corner of Dundas and Byron Streets and is currently used as a lawyer's office.
+The Carnegie library still stands at the corner of Dundas and Byron Streets.

 The town of Whitby continued to grow, and the former municipal building became increasingly inadequate.
 Plans to build a new central library as part of a civic recreation centre in the late 1980s did not come to fruition, although a new neighbourhood branch was opened in a shopping plaza on Rossland Road East in 1989 as a "temporary measure" until the new branch could be built.
 Instead, plans were made to keep the main branch in Whitby's downtown core on the property of the existing library.
 The initiative was approved and funded by the Town and additional funding obtained from the provincial and federal governments through a SuperBuild grant.
 Architects Shore Tilbe Irwin + Partners were hired in 2002 and construction began the following year.
 The old library remained open as the new one was built and was demolished after its completion.

 The new central library opened in 2005 and has won a number of design awards, including the Ontario Library Association's Building Award and an interior design award from the Association of Registered Interior Designers of Ontario.
 The 54000 sqft building is anchored by a civic square with a reflecting pool.
 In addition to traditional library services, the facility also offers wireless internet access, fireplace-equipped lounges and an onsite café.